How to Convert Between JPG and PNG: When to Use Which

 JPG to PNG:

-1. Upload your JPG files — drag and drop or click to browse.
+1. Upload your JPG files, drag and drop or click to browse.
+The converter accepts JPEG, JPG, and JPE extensions.

-2. Click "Convert to PNG" to process your images.
+2. Click "Convert to PNG" to process.
+Conversion runs in the browser; nothing is uploaded.

 PNG to JPG: